wiseman-timelord/Image-Gradio-Gguf/README.md

 4. Ensure that everything has access to the internet that may request it during install, and the libraries/packages will install appropriately to the program folder, not globally.
 After which there will be a summary, and you will be returned to the batch menu. hopefully everything went ok for you.
 If there are any issues at this stage, I would suggest the installer should indicate what the issue was, so maybe paste that into AI with the installer script to fix your system compatibility.
 5. Back on the batch menu, select 1 to run the application, the server will start up, and then your default browser will pop-up a window with the Interface displayed.
 Ensure to go to Configuration page, to set model paths, and what is going to be loaded where, if there is not enough ram on the relating device, it will say in the output (see notes below).
 Adter configuring, go back to the Generation page, type in your positive prompt, and then hit generate.
 After you done your first image and everything is confirmed working, then possibly configure the settings further and produce a new prompt, and keep going til you have your images.
 6. Upon exiting the program correctly through the exit button, the user will be returned to the batch menu, and one would then exit from there, or otherwise one could just click the [x] in the top right of all windows associated.
+```

+### Notation:
-Note: As shown in the images on the readme.md, I was not able to load Z-Image-Turbo in Q4_KM completely to a 8GB GPU without using the option to put the ae.safetensors on the CPU, but I would not use less than a Q4_KM z-image-turbo.
+- As shown in the images on the readme.md, I was not able to load Z-Image-Turbo in Q4_KM completely to a 8GB GPU without using the option to put the ae.safetensors on the CPU, but I would not use less than a Q4_KM z-image-turbo.
 This is in addition in my case the Qwen3 model being on the CPU already, but this is no issue as the Encoding is a small task.
-Note: The Qwen3 encoder will do a good job of turning a bad prompt into something workable from a small input, but this is all experimental and an experiment too, so do not expect premium AI image quality, gguf versions of image generation models are sparse, you can see its slightly dated now because Qwen3, but not that old that its naff.
+- The Qwen3 encoder will do a good job of turning a bad prompt into something workable from a small input, but this is all experimental and an experiment too, so do not expect premium AI image quality, gguf versions of image generation models are sparse, you can see its slightly dated now because Qwen3, but not that old that its naff.
-```

 ### Development:
 A small program in python with gradio 5...